 Parameterization

-Waterhemp plant size is highly variable, and consequently, individual plant fecundity is highly variable.
+Waterhemp plant size is highly variable; consequently, individual plant fecundity is highly variable.
 For example, the biomass of the smallest recorded waterhemp in our experiment was < 0.001 g, whereas the dried weight of the largest plant was about 1 kg (data not shown).
-The control efficacy of the weed management programs on waterhemp is, therefore, more informatively reflected by fecundity (seeds/plant) or seed production (seeds/m2) than plant density.
+The control efficacy of the weed management programs on waterhemp is, therefore, more informatively reflected by fecundity (seeds/plant) or seed production (seeds m-2) than plant density.

-To accommodate the elasticity of plant size and to examine the impact of different levels of control efficacy on population dynamics, two scenarios are presented in this paper with different approaches for assessing plant fecundity (see Plant fecundity for details).
+To accommodate the elasticity of plant size and to examine the impact of different levels of control efficacy on population dynamics, two scenarios of control efficacy levels reflected by seed production are presented in this paper.
+The fecundity values for the two scenarios were assessed with different approaches (see Plant fecundity for details).
 In scenario 1, plant cohorts were recorded.
-In scenario 2, plant cohorts were assigned by their size under the assumption that plant size decreases as emergence is delayed (Table 1).
+In Scenario 2, plant cohorts were assigned by their size, assuming that plant size decreases as emergence is delayed (Table 1).
 All the population parameters were calculated for a female-only population because only female plants bear seeds.
 Consequently, the modeled population size reflected half of the population size in reality.
+How a whole population (with both sexes present) affects crop production can be examined using crop performance in different weed pressure levels.
 The seedbank densities of the whole population (male and female) from 2014 through 2019 are shown in Figure A2.

 The lower-level demographic parameters are demographic parameters at each sub-annual period (Bh) filling Bh elements at positions that describe seed and plant dynamics.
 From left to right, the eight columns of a Bh matrix are named as s_t, s_b, pt_co_1, …, p_co_6.
-The columns s_t and s_b represent two strata of the soil seedbank: the top 0-2 cm and the bottom 2-20 cm.
+The columns s_t and s_b represent two strata of the soil seedbank: the top 0 – 2 cm and the bottom 2-20 cm.
 The columns p_co_1 through p_co_6 represent the plant cohorts 1 through 6.
 The same order is applied down eight rows of Bh.

 The examined lower-level demographic parameters can be grouped based on their impacts on preserving and producing new seeds, hereafter referred to as seed production, seed preservation, and neutral parameters.
-The seed preserving parameters are the probability of seeds not emerging (d=1-k=16gk).
-The seed-producing parameters are the emergence probabilities (gk,k={1,...6}), the survival rates of seeds (ssk,k={1,2}) and seedlings (spk,k={1,...,6}) during summer, the fecundity rate (fk,k={1,...,6}), and the survival rate over winter (ok,k=1,2).
+The seed preserving parameters are the probability of seeds not emerging (d=1-g=0.8).
+The seed-producing parameters are the emergence probabilities (ek,k={1,...6}), the survival rates of seeds (ssk,k={1,2}) and seedlings (spk,k={1,...,6}) during summer, the fecundity rate (fk,k={1,...,6}), and the survival rate over winter (ok,k=1,2).
 Even though emergence reduces the seedbank, the number of seeds that are produced from an emerged seedling that succeeds until seed production is substantial, so emergence is considered positively impacting new seed production (Davis, 2008).
 The neutral parameters for both seed preservation and seed production are tillage-induced seed movement across soil strata at the pre-planting (tij,s,i,j={1,2}) and post-harvest tij,f,i,j={1,2}) periods.
 The tillage-induced seed vertical movement rates are considered neutral parameters because the seeds that are kept at or moved to the 0-2 cm soil layer can be exposed to emergence stimulants or granivores, while the seeds that are kept at or moved to the 2-20 cm soil layer can germinate without reaching the soil surface (fatal germination), are exposed to decaying stimuli; or preserved at optimal conditions (Burnside et al., 1996; Davis et al., 2005; Davis and Renner, 2007).

 Details of how each matrix was formed are in the Appendix, but a summary of each parameter's range is provided below.